 \section{Abstract}

-We introduce a spinful variant of the complex Sachdev-Ye-Kitaev model with time reversal symmetry, which can be solved exactly in the limit of a large number $N$ of degrees of freedom.
-At low temperature, the phase diagram of the model includes a compressible non-Fermi liquid and a strongly-correlated spin singlet superconductor that shows a tunable enhancement of the gap ratio predicted by BCS theory.
-The two phases are separated by a first-order phase transition, in the vicinity of which a gapless superconducting phase, characterized by a non-zero magnetization, is stabilized upon applying a Zeeman field.
+We introduce a spinful variant of the Sachdev-Ye-Kitaev model with an effective time reversal symmetry, which can be solved exactly in the limit of a large number $N$ of degrees of freedom.
+At low temperature, its phase diagram includes a compressible non-Fermi liquid and a strongly-correlated spin singlet superconductor that shows a tunable enhancement of the gap ratio predicted by BCS theory.
+These two phases are separated by a first-order transition, in the vicinity of which a gapless superconducting phase, characterized by a non-zero magnetization, is stabilized upon applying a Zeeman field.
 We study equilibrium transport properties of such superconductors using a lattice construction, and propose a physical platform based on topological insulator flakes where they may arise from repulsive electronic interactions.

-Understanding strongly correlated forms of superconductivity, going beyond the celebrated BCS~\cite{Bardeen1957a, Bardeen1957b, Gorkovr1958} and Migdal-Eliashberg~\cite{Migdal1958, Eliashberg1960, Nambu1960, Marsiglio2020} theories, remains an ongoing avenue of research.
-One of the main difficulties lies in the rarity of tractable models providing analytical insight into this phenomenon.
-Recently, the advent of exactly-solvable models of non-Fermi liquids, the family of so-called SYK models~\cite{SY1993, Sachdev2015, Kitaev2015}, has sparked remarkable progress in exploring correlated phases with intriguing properties such as strange metallic transport and maximal chaos~\cite{Banerjee2017, Jian2017, Gu2017, Song2017, Bi2017, Patel2018a, Chowdhury2018, Wu2018, Cha2020}.
-Solvable models of correlated superconductors have been similarly constructed -- two popular approaches consisting of explicitly adding pairing terms to an SYK construction~\cite{Patel2018b, Cheipesh2019, Wang2020b} or considering random Yukawa electron-phonon interactions~\cite{Esterlis2019, Wang2020a, Wang2020c, Hauck2020}.
+Understanding strongly correlated forms of superconductivity, going beyond the celebrated BCS~\cite{Bardeen1957a, Bardeen1957b, Gorkov1958} and Migdal-Eliashberg~\cite{Migdal1958, Eliashberg1960, Nambu1960, Marsiglio2020} theories, remains an ongoing avenue of research.
+One of the main difficulties lies in the rarity of tractable models~\cite{Phillips2020, Liu2021, Crepel2020} providing analytical insight into this phenomenon.
+Recently, the advent of exactly-solvable models of non-Fermi liquids, the family of so-called SYK models~\cite{SY1993, Sachdev2015, Kitaev2015, Maldacena2016}, has sparked remarkable progress in exploring correlated phases with intriguing properties such as strange metallic transport and maximal chaos~\cite{Banerjee2017, Jian2017, Gu2017, Song2017, Bi2017, Patel2018a, Chowdhury2018, Wu2018, Cha2020, Kim2020}.
+Solvable models of correlated superconductors have been similarly constructed -- two popular approaches consisting of explicitly adding pairing terms to an SYK construction~\cite{Patel2018b, Cheipesh2019, Wang2020b} or considering random Yukawa electron-phonon interactions~\cite{Esterlis2019, Wang2020a, Wang2020c, Hauck2020, Pan2021}.